-Comparison of the Results with the Four Evolutionary-Developmental Models in reproductive strategies.
+Paternal investment theory.
+PI-theory posits that the presence and investment of the biological father is the central factor explaining interindividual differences in reproductive strategies.
 Stepfathers are regarded as indicators of low-quality paternal investment.
-In this study, however, it was not only the presence of the biological father which influenced the timing of menarche and the age at first sexual intercourse.
+In this study, however, it was not only the presence of the biological father that influenced the timing of menarche and the age at first sexual intercourse.
 Instead, it was the presence of a "father figure" that did so.
 This could have been the biological father, the stepfather, or any other related adult male, or even an unrelated person with a consistent presence, like a teacher.
 The association between the age at menarche and the age at first sexual intercourse was predicted by the model and evidenced by these data.
-Furthermore, the influence of earlier sexual intercourse, which leads to a more unrestricted reproductive strategy, supports the predictions of paternal investment theory.
+Furthermore, the influence of earlier sexual intercourse, which leads to a more unrestricted reproductive strategy, supports the predictions of PI-theory.